-The white grape variety is a new breed between Riesling x Madeleine Royale, Some synonyms point to the long misunderstood parenting Riesling x Sylvaner.
-Within the EU, those names are no longer allowed, such as B. Riesling-Sylvaner refer to it.
-The most important are Müller-Thurgau vine, Müller Thurgau white (Germany); Müller-Thurgau Blanc(France); Uva di Lauria(Italy); Riesling Silvaner, Riesling x Silvaner, Riesling Sylvaner(New Zealand.
-Switzerland); Rivaner(Austria.
-Luxembourg), Rizlingszilvani(Hungary), Rizvanac, Rizvanac Bijeli(Croatia); Rizanec, Rizvanec(Slovenia); Muller Thurgau White( United States ).
+The white grape variety is a new breed between Riesling x Madeleine Royale.
+Some synonyms point to the parenthood of Riesling x Sylvaner, which was wrongly assumed for a long time.
+Within the EU those names are no longer permitted which refer to it, such as Riesling-Sylvaner.
+The most important are Müller-Thurgau Rebe, Müller Thurgau Weiß(Germany); Müller-Thurgau Blanc(France); Uva di Lauria(Italy); Riesling-Silvaner, Riesling x Silvaner, Riesling-Sylvaner(New Zealand, Switzerland); Rivaner(Austria, Luxembourg), Rizlingszilvani(Hungary), Rizvanac, Rizvanac Bijeli(Croatia); Rizanec, Rizvanec(Slovenia); Muller Thurgau White(USA).

-There are more stocks in Europe England (43 ha), France.
-Italy mainly in Trentino Alto Adige, (1,312 ha), Croatia (60 ha), Luxembourg (184 ha), Moldova (173 ha), Russia (106 ha), Switzerland (493 ha), Slovakia (932 ha), Slovenia (144 ha), Spain.
-Czech Republic (1,572 ha) and Hungary (2,098 ha).
-There are stocks in overseas Japan (172 ha), Canada (7 ha) and New Zealand (79 ha), as well as in the US states California.
-Oregon and Washington, The variety occupied in 2010 a total of 22,753 hectares of vineyards with falling trend (ten years earlier, there were 33 587 hectares).
-It occupies it in the worldwide varieties ranking the rank 37.
+Other stocks in Europe can be found in England (43 ha), France, Italy mainly in Trentino-Alto Adige, (1,312 ha), Croatia (60 ha), Luxembourg (184 ha), Moldavia (173 ha), Russia (106 ha), Switzerland (493 ha), Slovakia (932 ha), Slovenia (144 ha), Spain, Czech Republic (1,572 ha) and Hungary (2,098 ha).
+Overseas stocks are found in Japan (172 ha), Canada (7 ha) and New Zealand (79 ha), as well as in the US states of California, Oregon and Washington.
+In 2010, the variety occupied a total of 22,753 hectares of vineyards with a downward trend (ten years earlier it was 33,587 hectares).
+This puts it in 37th place in the worldwide grape variety ranking.

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Pictures: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)